How to lead a team effectively: 7 best practices

 • Delegating some leadership responsibilities to enhance their authority and decision-making

-It’s also important for leaders to diversify their teams to fill skill gaps.
-Identifying these skill sets and creating and developing leaders in those areas is one way to ensure all areas are covered.
-Tapping new talent pools can help narrow these skills gaps, create new leaders, drive innovation and create lasting value.
+It can also be important for leaders to diversify their teams to fill skills gaps.
+Identifying these skill sets and developing leaders in those areas is one way to ensure all areas are covered.
+Tapping into new talent pools can help narrow these skills gaps, create new leaders, drive innovation and create lasting value.

 3. Motivate your team with a vision

-Having a worthy vision may help unite your team members and encourage them to work together to accomplish a goal instead of being fragmented and working toward individual goals across a project.
-When your team members work toward a common goal, whether it’s the overarching business mission or the success of a unique project, they’re more likely to develop a team mentality and help each other succeed in reaching that goal, improving efficiency.
-Building a successful team and recognizing its accomplishments as a unit may strengthen that team mentality and further motivate team members to work harder together.
+When your team members work toward a common goal, whether it’s the overarching business mission or the success of a unique project, they’re more likely to develop a team mentality and help each other succeed in reaching that goal, which can improve efficiency.

 Recognizing and praising achievements may inspire your team to perform better and work harder.
-On both an individual and team level, workers who know that their efforts are seen and appreciated usually have a higher sense of loyalty, appreciation and dedication toward the business.
-Sincere praise may help prevent burnout, maintain motivation and develop genuine trust in your leadership.
+At both the individual and team levels, workers who know their efforts are seen and appreciated usually have a higher sense of loyalty, appreciation and dedication toward the business.
+Sincere praise may also help prevent burnout, maintain motivation and develop genuine trust in your leadership.

 A good team leader should also cultivate a safe and supportive company culture.
-This doesn’t just refer to actual safety concerns and physical hazards—your team members should feel safe in placing their trust and confidence in you and each other.
-When individuals feel supported and comfortable, they’re more likely to go above and beyond to accomplish goals for the business.
+This doesn’t just refer to actual safety concerns and physical hazards—your team members should also feel safe trusting and confiding in you and each other.
+When individuals feel supported and comfortable, they’re more likely to go above and beyond to achieve business goals.
 They may also enjoy their work more, which may combat burnout and improve morale and productivity.

-Key steps leaders can take to create a sense of safety and support include:
+Key steps that leaders can take to create a sense of safety and support include:

 • Providing sufficient resources